loning/zeckendorf-hilbert/docs/euler-article/gls-union/05-unified-time/13-time-summary_en.md

 **Unified Time**: Parallel transport induced by connection defines unified time flow

-**Insight**: All interactions are geometric manifestations of time!
+**Insight**: All interactions might be geometric manifestations of time!

 ### Article 10: Topological Invariants and Time